 Sometimes you know you'll attend a wedding long before you receive the invitation in the mail.
 Other times, the struggle is real—your pen hovers over the reply card, wavering between the "will attend" and "declines with regret."
 But is it ever okay to decline?
 For the answer, we turned to etiquette experts Diane Gottsman and Julie Blais Comeau.

 "Before replying 'no,' it's important to consider the relationship you hold with the [couple], and how it will affect your relationship if you choose to skip the wedding," offers Gottsman.
 "If it's an immediate family member or a very close friend, it's an invitation you should weigh carefully before saying no."

-But if the answer is still unclear, experts agree these are the three times it's okay to decline:
+But if the answer is still unclear, these are the three times it's okay to decline:

-2. You have a prior commitment that you can't reasonably reschedule, such as a pre-booked, prepaid family vacation, or an important business event that others are relying on you to attend, it's okay to let the newlyweds-to-be know.
+If you have a prior commitment that you can't reasonably reschedule, such as a pre-booked, prepaid family vacation, or an important business event that others are relying on you to attend, it's okay to let the newlyweds-to-be know.
 "Let the couple know there are circumstances out of your control, and you will do whatever you can to help before the big day," Gottsman suggests.
 "A good friend will understand."

-There's also one time it's never okay to decline, experts say: You're currently in a petty argument with the bride or groom, something that will within days or weeks blow over.
+There's also one time it's never okay to decline, experts say: You're currently in a petty argument with the couple, something that will blow over within days or weeks.
 "While you should never feel obligated to attend a wedding you don't want to be a part of, think carefully if the reason you are using will hold up years later when you look back on it," Gottsman says.